FlowFuse/website/src/blog/2022/12/flowforge-1-2-0-released.md

 - Unable to edit 'Prevent Install of External nodes' template option [#1376](https://github.com/flowforge/flowforge/issues/1376)

-- Email features do not pick up if email server is offline when FF launches [#1159](https://github.com/flowforge/flowforge/issues/1159)
+- Self-managed FlowForge needs an external email server to deliver email to users.
+FlowForge should be able deal with the email server being offline and gracefully recover once it is back online. [#1159](https://github.com/flowforge/flowforge/issues/1159)

 - Duplicate Activity Log for Project whose state is in flight [#1461](https://github.com/flowforge/flowforge/issues/1461)